kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _routes.clj_

-1. The router is a stateful component that we want to create only once.
+1. Create the router only once
-2. `navigate!` is the side-effecting function that the command dispatcher will call to update the current route.
+2. Side-effecting function that the command dispatcher will call to update the current route
-3. `on-navigate` is the callback that will be run whenever the a route change completes.
+3. Callback that will be run whenever the a route change completes
-4. We expose an `initialize!` function to call on startup.
+4. Initialize the router on startup

-Next, we will expose a command in the dispatcher that will call the `navigate!` function that we just defined:
+Next, we will expose a command in the dispatcher that calls the `navigate!` function that we just defined:

 ```clojure
 (ns notes.command